openedx/open-edx-proposals/oeps/oep-0021-proc-deprecation.rst

 * Remove related code from all places, including the frontend, APIs, and the backend, perhaps even in that order.
 * Remove any related documentation on docs.edx.org_ and elsewhere.
-* Continue to update the ticket with any delays or issues that may arise, being mindful of the target *Removed* date set on the **DEPR** ticket.
+* Continue to update the ticket with any delays or issues that may arise.

 .. _docs.edx.org: http://docs.edx.org/